Analytical Platform and related tools training

 1.6 Bite-sized sessions

-There are also short sessions (generally talks of up to 15mins followed by Q/A) on a variety of topics including specialist as well as softer skills.
+The Data and Analysis bite-sized sessions are short sessions (generally talks of up to 15mins followed by Q/A) on a variety of topics including specialist as well as softer skills.
 Recent topics have included:

 1.7 Analytical Function training